-On the topic of nationalities, one thing to point out is, while people walk proudly announcing their nationality and claim to be 100% or pure blooded, science has proven that there isn’t a single person on this planet that is a pure blood.
-Just because your parents are one nationality, does not make your genetic makeup stem from just that nationality which is written on a paper.
+On the topic of nationalities, one thing to point out is, while people walk proudly announcing their nationality and claim to be 100% or pure-blooded, science has proven that there isn’t a single person on this planet that is pure blood.
+Just because your parents are of one nationality, does not make your genetic makeup stem from just that nationality which is written on paper.
 Science has played its cards and has broken the illusional structure that divided people by their so-called nationality status.

-Advances in genetics is allowing scientists to not only study the people of today, but on the basis of our genes, they are able to go back in time and identify how people moved across the world, as well as tracking down the beginning of our existence.
-The Mitochondrial Eve which is the genetic makeup which is only passed on from females to females and is used to trace the matrilineal descendance all the way to the first woman.
-The Y-chromosomal Adam which is the genetic makeup which is only passed on from males to males and is used to trace the patrilineal descendance all the way to the first man.
+Advances in genetics are allowing scientists to not only study the people of today but on the basis of our genes, they are able to go back in time and identify how people moved across the world, as well as tracking down the beginning of our existence.
+Mitochondrial Eve is the genetic makeup that is only passed on from females to females and is used to trace the matrilineal descendants all the way to the first woman.
+The Y-chromosomal Adam is the genetic makeup that is only passed on from males to males and is used to trace the patrilineal descendants all the way to the first man.
 Genetic research also shows that the religious Adam and Eve were not the first man and woman when looked at the timeline, but rather they were just 1 man and 1 woman out of many during that time.

 Although many believe that the people of today are evolved and some even go so far as to think we are the smartest beings in the universe, facts prove otherwise.
 Facts of evolved species, or whom we refer to as aliens, coming to earth are everywhere.
 Evidence is present not only in remains and structures but also in our own biology.

-Why would it be so far fetched to see that religious scriptures and mythology were simply writings of people from the past, trying to explain as best to their ability to what was happening around them.
-Next you are wondering but how is it possible that someone rose from the dead, or the sea divided in half or that there were beings that were half man, half animal, and you would definitely be asking the correct questions.
-In today’s world there is a lot that is told to us that it just is not real.
-Whilst religion tells people to have faith without any need of facts, science is constantly demanding facts.
-Facts are demanded, but many never reach society, however if you dig deep enough, with the help of the internet, you may just be able to find the facts you are looking for because not everyone follows the rules of keeping things quiet.
+Why would it be so far-fetched to see that religious scriptures and mythology were simply writings of people from the past, trying to explain as best to their ability what was happening around them.
+Next, you are wondering but how is it possible that someone rose from the dead, or the sea divided in half, or that there were beings that were half-man, half-animal, and you would definitely be asking the correct questions.
+In today’s world, there is a lot that is told to us that it just is not real.
+Whilst religion tells people to have faith without any need for facts, science is constantly demanding facts.
+Facts are demanded, but many never reach society, however, if you dig deep enough, with the help of the internet, you may just be able to find the facts you are looking for because not everyone follows the rules of keeping things quiet.

-Apart from control and power, the sources from which religions stem from, what was really happening during that time to have these figures become imbedded into people’s lives?
-Clearly, they were no children of a god, but what if they were beings which were simply more advanced than us and were capable of doing things which would seem as miracles to an ordinary person?
+Apart from control and power, the sources from which religions stem, what was really happening during that time to have these figures become embedded into people’s lives?
+Clearly, they were no children of a god, but what if they were beings that were simply more advanced than us and were capable of doing things that would seem like miracles to an ordinary person?
 Maybe we should look at religions and science together to get a clearer view of what is not being said but what is clearly being explained to us.
-I won’t go in too much detail covering every religion, as I will need a lot more than a few paragraphs, however every religion reflects vital moments of the people of that time and every rule stated on how people should live, also has a certain meaning behind it which relates to what was happening at that time and amongst those people.
+I won’t go into too much detail covering every religion, as I will need a lot more than a few paragraphs, however, every religion reflects vital moments of the people of that time, and every rule stated on how people should live, also has a certain meaning behind it which relates to what was happening at that time and amongst those people.

 Religion is a perfect tool to keep people in check.
 Humans are born with faith, which reminds us of our being.
 We look for faith all around when we should be looking deeper within ourselves, individually.
 People know that others seek this understanding and that is how religion became the perfect tool to manipulate that which we are born with, by giving us a tiny dose of understanding for us to hold onto, but never revealing the entire truth.

-In life there is only the guarantee of our beginning and our end.
+In life, there is only the guarantee of our beginning and our end.
 Everything in between is based on decisions we make when faced with situations.
-If life was neatly planned out and we were just walking on a road which has been paved for us, we wouldn’t need faith.
-Faith is what reminds us that regardless the situation we find ourselves in, we can pass through because life is not here to crush us, otherwise why go through the experience at all?
+If life was neatly planned out and we were just walking on a road that has been paved for us, we wouldn’t need faith.
+Faith is what reminds us that regardless of the situation we find ourselves in, we can pass through because life is not here to crush us, otherwise, why go through the experience at all?
 Life is meant to be lived and having faith in oneself is not egoistic and nor is it out of pride.
-It is a whispering reminder that regardless what choice you make and which path you end up on, you are strong enough to face what awaits.
+It is a whispering reminder that regardless of what choice you make and which path you end up on, you are strong enough to face what awaits.

 It would not be the first time in history that entertainment and arts were used to send a direct message in disguise.
 Of course, the majority of the population watched the film with popcorn and called it a day and never even bothered to question the motives further.
 I don’t blame them.
 We are not taught to think for ourselves.
 Schools teach us structures to live by and not to question, but just because we are fed that, does not make it entirely true.
 Just because we are handed a structure and certain information to be taken in and not questioned does not mean we will be lost if we question it or that we are not allowed to question it and should simply take it in as a fact.
 It is only when you distance yourself and put your views aside to take a good look around everything, can you get a clear view of the entire picture.